Play XML Entities

 Where http://192.168.159.1:3000/test.dtd is the location of the DTD.

 Now that we have a proper HTTP request containing XML, we can send it to the server.
-If all goes well, the server should respond with a HTTP 400 error as it's unable to retrieve the DTD.
+If all goes well, the server should respond with an HTTP 400 error as it's unable to retrieve the DTD.

 Serving the DTD (step 2&3)